- 7 Minutes to read

 Power BI Unexpected Line Breaks

-In some cases, your data in Power BI might be pushed into another column instead of simply showing null value.
+In some cases, your data in Power BI might be pushed into another column instead of simply showing null values.
 This happens when your data contains, for example, descriptions or other written content which is why some characters can be then interpreted as line breaks by Power BI.

 To avoid this, when connecting Dataddo to Power BI, choose Ignore quoted line breaks for line breaks.